 Their story is a topical and timely exploration of the political through the personal; the impact of one person’s positive action amongst the stripping of tolerance for asylum seekers and refugees in his adopted land, Australia, and renewed turbulence and violence in South Sudan.

 I first met David when I was working as a volunteer at a refugee settlement program in Melbourne.
 Over the last seven years we have been working together to tell his story.
 I have watched his life and his country change and have often had the opportunity to film these occurances.
-The visual style of A NEW BEGINNING consists of film material shot to date, observational footage yet to be shot, archival material, television newsreels, newspaper photographs and graphics, and a central interview with David will be supported by other talking head interviews.
+The visual style of THE BOY WHO WOULDN’T DIE consists of film material shot to date, observational footage yet to be shot, archival material, television newsreels, newspaper photographs and graphics, and a central interview with David will be supported by other talking head interviews.
 Over one hundred hours of HDV observational footage from Melbourne, South Sudan, Holland and France has been filmed from 2010 – 2016.

 The film will illustrate the idea that being a refugee is not a choice, but that extraordinary things can be achieved when given a new chance at life.
 After living for 18 years in camps David was granted a visa to Melbourne, Australia.
 After completing a double degree, David secured a job with the Brotherhood of St Lawrence where he was the community liaison officer working with refugees.
 He also advised the organisation on issues affecting refugees and cultural awareness and ran a ‘breakfast club’ for children who live at the Fitzroy commission flats.
 Scenes in the film show the tremendous love that the young children at the Breakfast club feel for David.